TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 *QQP*

-The same as MRPC, instead of a simple sentence pair, the goal is to detect wethere two questions are semantic duplicates, i.e. ask the same thing #footnote[https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs].
+The same as MRPC, instead of a simple sentence pair, the goal is to detect whether two questions are semantic duplicates, i.e. ask the same thing #footnote[https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs].

 *QNLI*

-A binary classification task, where the model has to predict whether one sentence is the answer to a question represented by another sentence.
+A binary classification task, where the model has to predict whether a sentence is the answer to a question.
 Examples are of the form (question, sentence) @squad @glue.

 *RTE*